bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-02-witches-of-eastwick.md

 **Deconstructing the Devil**

-**Tricky Old Nicky or, That New Devil, Inconsequence:
+**Tricky Old Nicky or, That New Devil, Inconsequence:**
-**Jack Nicholson’s Van Horne = Jerry Lewis + Bill Murray (who = John Wayne + cynical slob).
+Jack Nicholson’s Van Horne = Jerry Lewis + Bill Murray (who = John Wayne + cynical slob).
 And what a bundle of contradictions, what a compact of incoherences, is his weirdly changing bodyshape, his crazy-quilt costumes, his corkscrewy spiel!
 He’s (1) ‘Your average horny little devil’ (the mere male); (2) every kind of rebel against conformity (his wardrobe is a gaudy kaleidoscope of non-grey flannel); (3) snob Old America (Dutch name); (4) vulgar millionaire; (5) plush-pad hippy; (6) Hugh Hefner-ish _Playboy_ philosopher; (7) The Spirit of Consumer Hedonism; (8) the lonely male single who needs mothering; (9) the peacefully sensuous liberated male who’d be quite happy to be a woman; (10) the Sugar-Nobodaddy bearing gifts; (11) the shame-free brat; and more yet ...
 He’s a whirligig of styles and norms; the confusion of Everything-Is-Permitted-If-You-Think-So.
 He’s the All-American Screwtape ...

-Raymond Durgnat, _Monthly Film Bulletin_, September 1987
+**Raymond Durgnat, _Monthly Film Bulletin_, September 1987**

-<![endif]-->
+<br><br>

 **THE WITCHES OF EASTWICK**
 _Director_: George Miller
-_Production Companies_: Warner Bros.,
+_Production Companies_: Warner Bros.,  Guber-Peters Company,  Kennedy Miller Productions
-Guber-Peters Company,
-Kennedy Miller Productions
 _Executive Producers_: Rob Cohen, Don Devlin
 _Producers_: Neil Canton, Peter Guber, Jon Peters
 _Unit Production Manager_: Michael S. Glick